Jareddvw/daily-drawings/README.md

 # Daily-drawings
-Drawing application using Paper.js and JQuery.
+Drawing application using Paper.js and jQuery.
 Gives daily prompts to users to keep them drawing regularly.
 This is a side project that started as a class project for CS160, User Interface Design and Development.

 ### Requirements